cloudmesh-community/fa19-516-148/project/pi-setup.md

 <!-- comment configures vim to enable word wrapping; gggqG to force rewrap -->
 <!-- vim: set tw=79 fo+=t fo-=l: -->

-After burning the pis we need to set up the pis.
+After burning the Pis we need to set up the Pis.
 We developed a convenient set of deployment scripts that makes this possible.
 First, you must use cloudmesh-inventory to add your Pis to the inventory.